Smallville Season 6

 Terminator: 90210

-26 February 2008, terribly early in the morning
+26 February 2008, early morning

 The new Terminator show is great.
 If you liked the first two movies, I can’t imagine you not liking the new show.
 The show features a bunch of familiar faces: hot lady from 300 and Imagine Me and You, the Cheerleaders gay friend from Heroes, Summer from Firefly, and, most recently, Brian Austin Green from 90210.
 He shows up in episode 5.
 I thought to myself, “Damn, that dude totally looks like Brian Austin Green.”
 In fact, it was Brian Austin Green.